gabrieljcf/the-litle-mocker/README.md

+## About
+- implementing design patterns using the example given by Robert Martin in the article the litle mocker

-execute application:
+##execute application:

 yarn install
-npx jest com as opções --watchAll ou --coverage
+yarn jest --watchAll ou --coverage